National Council of Boy Scouts of America Update

 $25 for a new member joining fee

-The membership fees will take effect August 1, 2020, for new members in the 2020-2021 program year.
-For renewing members, the new fee will take effect on October 1, 2020.
-The updated unit charter fee will take effect August 1, 2020, for all new and rechartering units.
+The membership fees will take effect August 1, 2021, for new members in the 2021-2022 program year.
+For renewing members, the new fee took effect on October 1, 2020.
+The updated unit charter fee will take effect August 1, 2021, for all new and rechartering units.

-Starting August 1, 2020, there will also be a one-time $25 joining fee for new youth members in Cub Scouts, Scouts BSA, Venturing and Sea Scouts; however, there is no joining fee for Exploring participants, participants previously registered in any BSA program, those transferring from one program to another, council-paid memberships, or adult volunteers.
+Starting August 1, 2021, there is still a one-time $25 joining fee for new youth members in Cub Scouts, Scouts BSA, Venturing and Sea Scouts; however, there is no joining fee for Exploring participants, participants previously registered in any BSA program, those transferring from one program to another, council-paid memberships, or adult volunteers.

 The national membership fee helps pay for the cost of essential services, including program resources, liability insurance for those participating in approved Scouting activities, youth protection and other local council resources.